vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/15/006/03_bhUmeshcha_vaiso3-gneshchauShadhInAm.md

 <details><summary>Whitney</summary>

-### Translation
-3. ⌊7.⌋ He moved out toward the highest quarter; ⌊8.⌋ after him moved
-out both the verses and the chants and the sacrificial formulas and the
-*bráhman*. ⌊9.⌋ Verily both of the verses and of the chants and of the
+⌊3.⌋ Verily both of earth and of fire and of herbs and of
-sacrificial formulas and of the *bráhman* doth he become the dear abode
+forest trees and of them of forest trees and of plants doth he become
-who knoweth thus.
+the dear abode who knoweth thus.

 ### Notes
+To make the metrical descriptions fit closely the subdivisions, we need
+to read *ví-acal-* in **a** and **b**, and *só ag-* in **c**: and so
+more or less throughout the hymn.
 </details>

 <details><summary>Griffith</summary>

-He went away to the last region.
-Richas, Samans Yajus formulas and Devotion followed him.
-He who, etc., as above.
+He who possesses this knowledge becomes the dear home of Earth and Agni and herbs and trees and shrubs and plants.
 </details>

 <details open><summary>पदपाठः</summary>